Oleg500K/MySQL/README.md

 # MySQL
-Repository for databases and MySQL tasks
+Repository for databases and MySQL tasks!